tom-dell/Plex-Meta-Manager-Configs/README.md

 Is only used once, at the start of your Movies.yml config file.

+>   Universal Classic Monsters:

-The collection name has to be before the colon.
+The second line is the collection name, this has to be before the colon, watch your indentation!

 This next section is pretty self explanatory, enter a title for the collection, a summary, as well as a poster.